jvineis/EEMB1105-FISH-COI/README.md

     sbatch x_sbatch-to-run-commands.shx

 ## 10. Reverse compliment the forward sequence.
 This command will be run using sbatch.
-Delete the "#" in front of these lines, remove the * characters from the lines, and change all the names contained between these characters to the relevant names of your sequence
+Delete the "#" in front of these lines, remove the * characters from the lines, and change all the names contained between these characters to the relevant names of your sequence.

     revseq -sequence *sequence1F-trimmed.fa* -outseq *sequence1F-trimmed-rev.fa*

+##### once you make these changes, run the command below

+    sbatch x_sbatch-to-run-commands.shx

 ## 11. Merge the forward and reverse sequences.
 This command requires the ouput from the previous sept as input.
-This command will be run using sbatch
+This command will be run using sbatch.
+Comment out the last command that you ran in step 10 and delete the "#" in front of the line below. remove the * characters from the lines, and change all the names contained between these characters to the relevant names of your sample.
+The "-outfile" in the command below is the alignmen of the forward and reverse sequences and the "-outseq" is a single fasta file that represents the consensus of your forward and reverse sequences

-    merger -asequence sequence1F-trimmed-rev.fa -bsequence sequence1R-trimmed.fa -outfile sequence1-merged.aln -outseq sequence1-merged.fa
+    merger -asequence *sequence1F-trimmed-rev.fa* -bsequence *sequence1R-trimmed.fa* -outfile *sequence1-merged.aln* -outseq *sequence1-merged.fa*

 ##### you should inspect the sequence1-merged.aln file.
-Enter this to see what it looks like
+Enter this command to see what it looks like

     more sequence1-merged.aln

 ##### it should look something like this.
 Pay special attentio to the identity, similarity and the sequence alignment.
 ![Image of alignment merger](https://github.com/jvineis/EEMB1105-FISH-COI/blob/master/Screen%20Shot%202020-04-03%20at%2011.11.05%20AM.png)

+##### and the consensus sequence should look like this

 ## 12.  blast the merged sequences against the database of COI sequences.
 This command will be run using sbatch